m18646461005/iot/intl.en-US/Best Practices/Communications/TSL model communication.md

 In the following example, the SDK demo contains the server SDK and the device SDK.

-1. Click [here](https://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/44229/intl_en/1565952427116/iotx-api-demo.zip) to download iotx-api-demo, and decompress the package.
+1. Click [iot api demo](https://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/44229/intl_en/1565952427116/iotx-api-demo.zip) to download iotx-api-demo, and decompress the package.

 2. Open the Java development tool and import the decompressed iotx-api-demo folder.